electric-sql/electric/docs/deployment/digital-ocean.md

 ![Create App: Edit Environment](./digital-ocean/create-app/env-vars.png)

 :::info DATABASE_URL
-If you have set up a [Managed PostgreSQL cluster on DigitalOcean](https://docs.digitalocean.com/products/databases/postgresql/) for use with Electric, it will automatically create a `DATABASE_URL` variable for you as shown in the above screenshot.
+If you have set up a [Managed Postgres cluster on DigitalOcean](https://docs.digitalocean.com/products/databases/postgresql/) for use with Electric, it will automatically create a `DATABASE_URL` variable for you as shown in the above screenshot.

 However, if you want to use a 3rd-party database provider, add the `DATABASE_URL` variable yourself before proceeding to the next step.
 :::